PZebarth/PostGreSQL-Relational-Databases/README.md

 > * J.	List all the direct children of a parent comment. <br>
 > * K.	List the latest 20 comments made by a given user. <br>
 > * L.	Compute the score of a post, defined as the difference between the number of upvotes and the number of downvotes. <br>
-3. Guideline #3: you’ll need to use normalization, various constraints, as well as indexes in your new database schema.
-You should use named constraints and indexes to make your schema cleaner. <br>
+3. Guideline #3: I’ll need to use normalization, various constraints, as well as indexes in my new database schema.
+I should use named constraints and indexes to make my schema cleaner. <br>
-4. Guideline #4: your new database schema will be composed of five (5) tables that should have an auto-incrementing id as their primary key. <br>
+4. Guideline #4: My new database schema will be composed of five (5) tables that should have an auto-incrementing id as their primary key. <br>